awsdocs/amazon-pinpoint-developer-guide/doc-source/event-streams-data-campaign.md

-# Campaign Events<a name="event-streams-data-campaign"></a>
+# Campaign events<a name="event-streams-data-campaign"></a>

 If you use Amazon Pinpoint to send campaigns through any channel, Amazon Pinpoint can stream event data about those campaigns\.
 This includes event data for any email or SMS messages that you send from a campaign\.
-For detailed information about the data that Amazon Pinpoint streams for those types of messages, see [Email Events](event-streams-data-email.md) and [SMS Events](event-streams-data-sms.md)\.
+For detailed information about the data that Amazon Pinpoint streams for those types of messages, see [Email events](event-streams-data-email.md) and [SMS events](event-streams-data-sms.md)\.

-## Sample Event<a name="event-streams-data-campaign-example"></a>
+## Sample event<a name="event-streams-data-campaign-example"></a>

 The JSON object for a campaign event contains the data shown in the following sample\.